 We will do our best to simplify the process to make it easy to understand and keep your stress level down.
-And we will help make the process go as quickly as possible so you can move on with your life.
+And a probate attorney will help make the process go as quickly as possible so you can move on with your life.

 A personal representative is required to prepare and file an inventory and a list of claims after the representative is approved by the court.
 The timeframe for this important chore is set by statute.
 This inventory should detail all of the assets subject to probate (i.e., that did not pass outside of probate by operation of law or otherwise).
 The property must be valued and even appraised as necessary.
 The claims include debts due and owing to the estate (not debts the estate owes to another party).
 The inventory provides both potential beneficiaries and creditors of the estate an idea of the estate’s assets and claims.
 [Beneficiaries want to know what they might get and creditors want to know if there is enough money to get paid.]
 If the inventory is filed late, the representative could be fined and removed, which would slow down the process.
 As you can see, a lawyer can be very helpful to guide a personal representative through the probate process.

 One thing to realize if you are a beneficiary is that the will may be “read” a few days after the funeral, but the gifts and bequests are not given out at that time.
 Yes, you may be entitled to the assets, but the inheritance is subject to the estate’s administration.
 The representative must settle the decedent’s debts and claims before he or she can make any distribution of the assets.
 So, beneficiaries, do not go to Grandma’s house with a moving truck and start taking whatever you want.
 Most likely, the representative is doing his or her job and making sure everything stays where it is until probate is closed.